 Six month later, after above average rainfall in South Australia’s Adelaide Hills, nature is rebounding.
 The black scars of scorched paddocks are brimming with all shades of green and in most parts it’s only a tell-tale blackened tree trunk that acts as the marker of disaster.
 Many burnt out buildings and homes have been cleared and fences repaired, so what we see on the surface is regrowth, repair and rejuvenation.
 But underneath, within the private boundaries of mental health, the walls of wellbeing crumble.

-Kindness and patience is paramount right now—and for every disaster, big and small, past, present or future.
+Kindness and patience are paramount right now—for every disaster, big and small, past, present and future.

-COVID-19 has governments requiring people to stay at home and not venture out.
-But for those without a home, for those without a safe home, for those still not sleeping well or sleeping rough, for those who need other people to help them, for those who must work, and those who are forced to stand up for basic human rights, the Australian Government’s slogan, ‘Stay Safe Stay Home’, is just a bunch of words.
+COVID-19—governments worldwide request citizens to stay at home.
+But for those without a home, for those without a safe home, for those still not sleeping well or sleeping rough, for those who need other people to help them, for those who simply must work, and those who are forced to stand up for basic human rights, the Australian Government’s slogan, ‘Stay Safe Stay Home’, is just a bunch of words.

 Please look beyond the surface, and know there might be pain, there might be frustration, and there might be intolerance.
 These are people at the end of their tether.
-Kindness and patience is paramount right now—and for every disaster, big and small, past, present or future.
+Kindness and patience are paramount right now—for every disaster, big and small, past, present and future.